 - Enhanced Vehicle Emissions Testing Program makes sure vehicles comply with standards.

 - The Clean Air Campaign encourages the use of alternative forms of transportation and other pollution-reducing strategies.

 - Maricopa County's Trip Reduction Program requires Valley employers with 50 or more employees to encourage their employees to carpool or use public transportation.

-What Can You Do to Help Reduce Dangerous Ozone Levels?
+How Can People Reduce Dangerous Ozone Levels?

 Valley residents are encouraged to:

 - Limit engine idling.

 - Refrain from using gasoline-powered garden equipment or charcoal grills.